Pipcy/ec327-game/README.md

 ### Possible features
-[A list of possible features that were completed entirely, one per line, together with the percentage credit that was assigned to them.]
-[A list of possible features that were only partially completed, together with a (i) the percentage credit originally assigned to them, (ii) the qualitative percentage of the feature completed, (iii) a brief explanation of what was not completed.
-Penalties for partially completed requirements will be halved if the instructor agrees with the self-acknowledged status.]

 Completion:
 50% - Implement a health system that is calculated/decreased based on time and player performance [5%]